SamHulme1/the-dungeon-maze/README.md

 - Javascript variables follow the format of camelsCase
 - Images have been organise into different sections, the first image folder contains all the images used on the site and the nested folder contains all the images used on the readme
 - Seperate Javascript files have been created for the different webpages, constant variables have been structured into a seperate const.js file
+- Theres a seperate file for removed features that I plan to implement in the future

 ## Technologies used: